rworsnop/vertx-beans/README.md

 Notice that, instead of returning a `List`, this version allows us to pass a handler, which will receive the collated results when it completes.

 This isn't pretty code.
-But if you're using RxJava, you're in luck. `org.vertxbeans.rxjava.InstanceRunner` allows you to write much neater code.
+But if you're using RxJava, you're in luck. `org.vertxbeans.rxjava.ContextRunner` allows you to write much neater code.

 Synchronous RxJava version:

 ```
 try {
-    List<HttpServer> servers =  InstanceRunner.executeBlocking(2,
+    List<HttpServer> servers =  contextRunner.executeBlocking(2,
         () -> vertx.createHttpServer().requestHandler(someHandler).listenObservable(8080), 1, MINUTES);
 } catch (InterruptedException | ExecutionException | TimeoutException e) {
     e.printStackTrace();